 Therefore, this technique is a completely different way of treating the areas responsible for arrhythmia.
 With cryoablation or RF ablation, you create a thermal lesion, and there is a thermal injury associated with the diffusion of extreme cooling or an increase in temperature in the cardiac wall.
 In addition, you have absolutely no control over how deeply this effect will propagate.
-If there is too much of a temperature change, extracardiac damage is possible, and if the temperature change is not large enough and does not reach transmurality, you risk possible recurrences.
+If there is too much of a temperature change is not large enough and does not reach transmurality, you risk possible recurrences.
 Hence, with these energy sources, it is impossible to adjust the amount of energy to ensure that it includes but stops right at the end of the cardiac wall.